BuckWoody/workshops/DataScienceAndTDSP/README.md

 - [ ] Use the TDSP and AMLS for project close-out and customer acceptance

 You may now delete and decommission the following resources if you wish:
-  * The Azure Machine Learning Services accounts and workspaces
+  * The Azure Machine Learning Services Accounts, Resource Groups, and Workspaces
   * The Visual Studio Team Services Repository
   * Any Data Science Virtual Machines you have created.
 NOTE: Even if "Shutdown" in the Operating System, unless these Virtual Machines are "Stopped" using the Azure Portal you are incurring run-time charges.
 If you Stop them in the Azure Portal, you will be charged for the storage the Virtual Machines are consuimg.